BethMwangi/insurance_policy/README.md

 ### 🔧 Authentication and authorization

 - Authentication can be handled in two ways, ie,
     - Method 1: Use Django Basic Authentication system to authenticate users by use of email and password fields, these users can either be set as 'admin/superusers/', 'basic system backend users'.
-In order to access views and handle specific tasks, django default permissions or use of custom permissions can be used.
+In order to access views and handle specific tasks, django default permissions or use of custom permissions can be used. ie, [IsAdminUser] can be used to list all users in the system
-    - Method 2: When a customer is being created, in order to get quotes and get a list of their quotes, a us of TokenAuthentication, in order to identify the request and determine if it is permitted
+    - Method 2: When a customer is being created, in order to get quotes and get a list of their quotes, a us of TokenAuthentication, in order to identify the request and determine if it is permitted ,ie. use of [IsAuthenticated] to get the customer to create a quote

 ### 🔎 Improvements